 This is the redeveloped former ground for Arsenal, known as Highbury, which was in use until 2005 and saw some of the club’s most triumphant moments — including the undefeated 2003-04 campaign that is still frequently referenced today.

-Beyond the matchday food stalls that line the nearby streets, there aren’t that many full-service restaurants nearby — after all, this is a mostly residential neighborhood most of the time.
+Beyond the matchday food stalls that line the nearby streets, there aren’t that many full-service restaurants nearby — after all, this is a mostly residential neighborhood.
 For full-service eats and drinks, your best bet is to head south of the stadium grounds or to walk along Holloway Road, where there are a number of chain restaurants, cafes and grocery stories within about a mile radius.

 London restaurants near Emirates Stadium